The importance of being eminent

 Five tips for improving your eminence

-Below are 5 quick tips I give to fellow IBMers to help improve their social eminence
+Below are 5 quick tips I provided to fellow IBMers to help improve their social eminence:

 1. Make sure your LinkedIn profile is up to date – add photos and videos to all of your roles

 2. Set up a Twitter profile and start following other people in your own company, customers, and competitors